Updated September 26, 2021

 BDO Remit Cash Card for OFWs

-This card is similar to the regular BDO Cash Card, but it is a special cash card; you can get this card only abroad — in selected BDO accredited remittance companies.
+This card is similar to the regular BDO Cash Card, but it is a special cash card for OFWs.
+You can get this card only abroad — in selected BDO accredited remittance companies.
 There are numerous BDO Remit offices, partners and agents worldwide, particularly in countries where there are a lot of OFWs.

 This also has a higher load balance and deposit limit, compared to the regular BDO Cash Card.
 While the regular cash card can contain only 10,000 pesos and 25,000 pesos at a time, BDO Remit Cash Card can be loaded with up to 100,000 pesos at a time.